Puttipong Punnakanta: Political careers

 In the 2001 election, Puttipong was running for election on behalf of the Democrat Party in Phaya Thai District.
-While Apirak Kosayothin was the Bangkok governor (2004-2008), he was appointed to the position of Bangkok Spokesperson, he is the first person to accept this position snd later was appointed deputy governor of Bangkok to overseeing education and social development, sports and tourism and the commercial aspect of Bangkok.
+While Apirak Kosayothin was the Bangkok governor (2004–2008), he was appointed to the position of Bangkok Spokesperson, he is the first person to accept this position and later was appointed deputy governor of Bangkok to overseeing education and social development, sports and tourism and the commercial aspect of Bangkok.

 In 2010, he was appointed to the position of Assistant Minister of Industry and Deputy Spokesman of the Prime Minister's Office In the government of Abhisit Vejjajiva, in conjunction with his tenure as Executive Director of the Democratic Party.

 In the Thai 2013–2014 Thai political crisis, Puttipong was one of 9 Democrat Party MPs who resigned from their membership and executive committee and became one of the leaders of the People's Democratic Reform Committee to protest Yingluck Shinawatra government.

 In 2018, he joined the government of Prayut Chan-o-cha as Deputy Secretary-General of the Prime Minister (Political) and in October of the same year, he was appointed to serve as a spokesperson for the Prime Minister's Office.
 In February 2019, Puttipong resigned from the position of the political office to run for election in the name of the Palang Pracharat Party.
 Later he was appointed Minister of Digital Economy and Society.

 On 24 February 2021, the Criminal Court sentenced Puttipong to imprisonment for seven years, resulting in him immediate termination as the Minister of Digital Economy and Society.